googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/src/bundle.d.ts:20:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/filter.d.ts:121:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/filter.d.ts:156:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:285:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:305:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:292:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/index.d.ts:312:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:327:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:319:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/index.d.ts:334:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:343:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:341:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:351:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:350:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/index.d.ts:358:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:365:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:367:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:374:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:850:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:857:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:869:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:876:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:871:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:878:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:873:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:880:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:874:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:881:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:884:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/index.d.ts:891:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/index.d.ts:886:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:893:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:887:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:894:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:889:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:896:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/index.d.ts:890:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/index.d.ts:897:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/src/path.d.ts:30:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/path.d.ts:32:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 // build/src/path.d.ts:120:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/path.d.ts:312:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/rate-limiter.d.ts:13:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/aggregate-query.d.ts:71:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:365:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/field-filter-internal.d.ts:24:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:367:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
+// build/src/reference/field-filter-internal.d.ts:26:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/reference.d.ts:398:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/field-order.d.ts:22:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:400:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
+// build/src/reference/field-order.d.ts:24:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
-// build/src/reference.d.ts:800:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/query-options.d.ts:28:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1228:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference/query.d.ts:392:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:1234:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/query.d.ts:398:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1236:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference/query.d.ts:400:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1244:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/query.d.ts:408:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1246:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference/query.d.ts:410:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1246:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference/query.d.ts:410:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:1248:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference/query.d.ts:412:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1248:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+// build/src/reference/query.d.ts:412:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/src/reference.d.ts:1250:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference/query.d.ts:414:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1252:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// build/src/reference/query.d.ts:416:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// build/src/reference.d.ts:1252:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// build/src/reference/query.d.ts:416:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// build/src/reference.d.ts:1261:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference/query.d.ts:425:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1263:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/reference/query.d.ts:427:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-// build/src/reference.d.ts:1265:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/query.d.ts:429:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1449:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// build/src/reference/query.d.ts:613:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/src/reference.d.ts:1450:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1715:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/query.d.ts:614:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1825:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/vector-query.d.ts:52:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/reference.d.ts:1830:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference/vector-query.d.ts:57:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:26:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:36:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/transaction.d.ts:239:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/transaction.d.ts:241:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/src/transaction.d.ts:241:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
+// build/src/transaction.d.ts:243:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
 // build/src/write-batch.d.ts:86:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/write-batch.d.ts:109:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration